sparsileg/Photyx/design/photyx_spec.md

 ### 11.1 Philosophy

 Photyx flags obvious disasters only.
 Borderline frames are left for downstream tools (PixInsight SubframeSelector).
 Classification is session-relative — never cross-session absolute.

 ### 11.2 Metrics & Thresholds

 See `photyx_reference.md` §4 for the full metrics table and classification rules.

+Seven metrics: Background Median (+σ), Background Std Dev (+σ), Background Gradient (+σ), SNR Estimate (−σ), FWHM (+σ), Star Count (−σ), Eccentricity (absolute).

+Thresholds are user-configurable via named profiles (Edit > Analysis Parameters).
+The active profile's thresholds are used when AnalyzeFrames runs.
+The thresholds actually used in the last run are stored in `ctx.last_analysis_thresholds` and returned by `get_analysis_results` for display in the Analysis Graph.

+**Note on metric redundancy:** Cross-session correlation analysis shows Bg Std Dev is highly correlated with Bg Median (r = 0.97–0.99) in all sessions examined.
+Removal of Bg Std Dev is planned pending additional dataset confirmation.

+**Planned: Iterative sigma clipping.** Extreme outliers (clouds, satellites) inflate session std dev and distort rejection thresholds for all other frames.
+Fix: two-pass computation — compute initial stats, exclude extreme outliers, recompute stats, classify.
+Outlier-excluded frames will be visually marked in the Analysis Graph.

 ### 11.3 Workflow